MakeMeMonad/TurboFan/README.md

 ## Who ~~Built~~ Is Building TurboFan?

-TurboFan is built by Gale, a former hydromechanical repair technician and indie developer passionate about accessibility, modern developer tooling, and using the advances of machine learning for good.
+TurboFan is built by Gale, a former repair technician and noob indie developer.
+Gale is passionate about accessibility, modern developer tooling, and using the advances of machine learning for good.

 TurboFan is made possible with support and inspiration from the open source community.